1bigidea/simple-user-password-generator/readme.txt

 1. New "Generate Password" button and "Encourage user to change their password" features seen on the add new users screen.

 == Changelog ==

+= 3.0 =
+* Refactored for performance / maintainability
+* Updated layout of controls for WordPress 3.8+

 = 2.0.2 =
 * Refactored / improved JavaScript (faster)